detetive7/switch-toggle-vanilla-js-/README.md

 ## 🔖 Layout

-You can view the layout of the project throught this link [DESSE LINK](https://www.figma.com/file/hxSFKCsSbKoKF8AiEOcfiy/Toggle-Buttons-(Community)?node-id=0%3A1).
+You can view the layout of the project throught this link [THIS LINK](<https://www.figma.com/file/hxSFKCsSbKoKF8AiEOcfiy/Toggle-Buttons-(Community)?node-id=0%3A1>).
 You must have a Figma account [Figma](https://figma.com) to access it.